 If you’re still having trouble getting out of debt, you may want to check out my article on how to get out of debt fast.

 Set Money Rules for Yourself

 If you know you have a certain bad money habit, set a rule for yourself to help you avoid it.
-For example, if you’re an online shopping addict or an impulsive spender, a simple money rule could be to always wait 24 hours before making the purchase if it’s over a certain amount.
+For example, if you’re an online shopping addict or an impulsive spender, a simple money rule could be to always wait 24 hours before making a purchase if it’s over a certain amount.

 Maybe you also put away the same amount you spend into a separate savings account — that way you’re down double the money.
 So the next time you want to buy something, you’ll think twice about it.

 Setting rules for yourself is the best way to curb your own bad habits and also reward your good ones.
 You don’t have to take your money rules from Pinterest, create your own.
 You’re much more likely to stick to them that way.